it-beard/evo-bot-go/README.md

 # Telegram Bot

 This project contains a Telegram bot implemented in Go.
-The bot is designed to be a simple and efficient bot that can be used for a variety of purposes.

 ## Building the Executable